-The seventh building to be constructed in the Federal Triangle from 1931-1937, the Archives Building is a monumental structure designed in the 20th century neoclassical manner by John Russell Pope.
-The Archives Building occupies a dominant position in the Federal Triangle as a focal point on the 8th Street axis between the National Portrait Gallery and the Smithsonian American Art Museum (Old Patent Office) to the north and the Hirshhorn Gallery to the south.
+The seventh building to be constructed in the Federal Triangle from 1931 to 1937, the Archives Building is a monumental structure designed in the twentieth century neoclassical manner by John Russell Pope (1874-1937).
+The Archives Building occupies a dominant position in the Federal Triangle.

 National Register: May 27, 1971